pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 -----------------------------------------------------------------------------------
 # Books I am Presently Reading
-- [AI for Defense and Intelligence](https://amzn.to/3wKbCAw)  This book was gifted to me by the General Council at my employer.
-I will have a full review posted soon.
-05/24
 - [Computational Molecular Biology: An Introduction](https://amzn.to/3WJ0hLV)
 - [Essential Mathematical Biology](https://amzn.to/3wNMkBz)
 - [High-Frequency Trading: A Practical Guide to Algorithmic Strategies and Trading Systems](https://amzn.to/3QJtHFW)